thethiago27/instadev/README.md

 # How to use

-To use you need to put your username at the end of the instadev URL and your profile will be working
+To use you need to put your username at the end of the instadev URL and your profile will be working.

 Example
 ``